Ono-ctr/Book-recommendation-system/README.md

 	3. View real-time recommendations and insights on user interactions.

-- **streamlit+API_intro**: A branch with a working Streamlit application with a notebook giving a quick introduction to API and JSON.

 ### Environment 🌀 and Installation 👩🏽‍🔧👨🏽‍🔧
 #### Prerequisite
 + Python 3.11.3 or above up to 3.11.6 ([pyenv](https://github.com/pyenv/pyenv#simple-python-version-management-pyenv) for Python Version Management is used but feel free to use any other tool)